 - COG-AALL0631(Combination Chemotherapy With or Without Lestaurtinib in Treating Infants With Newly Diagnosed ALL): In this COG study of infant ALL, an FLT3 inhibitor, lestaurtinib, is being studied in infants with MLL rearrangement.
 Infants with MLL rearrangement are known to have a high level of FLT3 mRNA expression and lestaurtinib has been shown to selectively kill MLL-rearranged ALL cells in vitro and in vivo.
 This study combines lestaurtinib with intensive chemotherapy previously utilized in POG-P9407.
 There is an initial safety/activity phase followed by an efficacy phase in which children will be randomly assigned to chemotherapy with or without lestaurtinib.
 Infants with germline MLL will be nonrandomly assigned to less-intensive chemotherapy without lestaurtinib.

-Adolescent Patients with ALL
+Adolescent and Young Adult Patients With ALL

-Older children and adolescents (>10 years) with ALL more frequently present with adverse prognostic factors at diagnosis, including T-cell immunophenotype and Philadelphia chromosome–positivity, and have a lower incidence of favorable cytogenetic abnormalities.[25,26] These patients have a less favorable outcome than children aged 1 to 9 years at diagnosis, and more aggressive treatments are generally employed.
-A study from France of patients aged 15 to 20 years and diagnosed between 1993 and 1999, demonstrated superior outcome for patients treated on a pediatric trial (67%; 5-year EFS) compared with patients treated on an adult trial (41%; 5-year EFS).
+Older children and adolescents (aged 10 years and older) with ALL more frequently present with adverse prognostic factors at diagnosis, including T-cell immunophenotype and Philadelphia chromosome–positivity (Ph+), and have a lower incidence of favorable cytogenetic abnormalities.[26,27] These patients have a less favorable outcome than children aged 1 to younger than 10 years at diagnosis, and more aggressive treatments are generally employed.